grafana/plugin-tools/docusaurus/docs/how-to-guides/data-source-plugins/add-migration-handler-for-backend.md

 :::note

 This feature depends on the feature flag [grafanaAPIServerWithExperimentalAPIs](https://github.com/grafana/grafana/blob/build-go-fast/pkg/services/featuremgmt/registry.go#L528).
 It also requires the package **@grafana/runtime > 11.4** (still experimental functionality).
 If your plugin implements this feature, bump its **grafanaDepencency to ">=11.4.0"**.
-If your plugin can't adhere to these requirements, refer to [Step 4: Add migration code in the backend](#step-4-add-migration-using-stable-apis).
+If your plugin can't adhere to these requirements, refer to [Run migrations using legacy APIs](#run-migrations-using-legacy-apis).

 :::